LxMat/dinnerplanner-html/README.md

 **Lab 2**
 - In searchView it is possible to add and remove people
-- In DishDetailsVew  adds selected dish to the menu and cost is calculated.
+- DishDetailsVew  adds selected dish to the menu and cost is calculated.